RyanAtViceSoftware/vice-react-boilerplate/README.md

 - Recommended auth (haven't done authz yet)
   - includes restriced routes and redirect flow
 - [React Router 4](https://reacttraining.com/react-router/)
+  - React Router Redux Integration (The React Router folks recommend against this but we recommend this for better testing and debugging)

 ### Recommended State Access Pattern - Selectors
 We recommend **only accessing state from selectors** and not directly in components.